osallou/sysdig-analyser/README.md

     docker-compose up -d

-Script launch cassandra, consul, retention and web servers.
+Script launches cassandra, consul, redis and bc web servers, record and clean processes

-retention and web servers mail fail to start as they need cassandra to be ready to accept conenctions.
+bc processes may fail to start as they need cassandra to be ready to accept connections.
 In this case, wait for cassandra to be ready and execute the command again.

+Available env variables:

+ * CASSANDRA_HOST=bc-cassandra
+ * CASSANDRA_CLUSTER=sysdig
+ * RABBITMQ_HOST=bc-rabbitmq
+ * RABBITMQ_USER=test
+ * RABBITMQ_PASSWORD=XXX
+ * REDIS_HOST=bc-redis
+ * BC_RETENTION_SECONDS=3600
+ * BC_RETENTION_MINUTES=172800
+ * BC_RETENTION_HOURS=10368000

+BC_RETENTION_XX are the number of seconds to keep in database for a container.
+Older records will be deleted.
+Delete occurs after an event is received.
+If there is no new record, then last BC_RETENTION_XX are kept.

 ## Setup